Cart

 Step 2

-Next, install Docker's package repository and dependencies (note the scrollbar):
+Next, install Docker's package repository and the required dependencies:

 Ubuntu:

-With these commands, you install the packages needed to use an HTTPS repository, add Docker's GPG keys, and then the repository itself.
+These commands install the packages required to use an HTTPS repository, add Docker's GPG key, and then add the repository itself.

 Debian:

-With these commands, you install the packages needed to use an HTTPS repository, add Docker's GPG keys, and then the repository itself.
+These commands install the packages required to use an HTTPS repository, add Docker's GPG key, and then add the repository itself.

 sudo dnf -y install dnf-plugins-core